How To Tie a Shemagh or Keffiyeh: History, Benefits, And Methods To Tie Properly

 Advanced Tying Methods

-This involves folding the shemagh into a triangle and then wrapping it around the head and face, leaving one corner hanging down.
+This involves folding the shemagh into a triangle and wrapping it around the head and face, leaving one corner hanging down.
 This method provides excellent sun protection and is particularly effective in harsh weather conditions, shielding the wearer from the elements.

 Tips on how to buy a Shemagh

-Now that we know how to tie a shemagh, it’s time to know what to look out for when buying one.
+Now that we know how to tie a shemagh, it’s time to know what to look for when buying one.
 Buying one can sometimes be overwhelming, especially if it’s your first time.

 Thus, these are some of the features that you should check out in choosing a shemagh in the market: